Camrese (ethinyl estradiol 0.01 mg) Dailymed

 - In what order to take the pills (follow the weeks and arrow).

-4. Be sure you have ready at all times another kind of birth control (such as condoms or spermicides), to use as a back-up in case you miss pills.
+4. Be sure you have ready at all times another kind of birth control (such as condoms or spermicide), to use as a backup in case you miss pills.

 If you are switching from another birth control method:

-If you have recently given birth and have not yet had a period, use another method of birth control if you have sex (such as condoms and spermicides) as a back-up method until you have taken CAMRESE for 7 days.
+If you have recently given birth and have not yet had a period, use another method of birth control if you have sex (such as condoms and spermicide) as a backup method until you have taken CAMRESE for 7 days.

 When to start CAMRESE